In terms of The Sectional Titles Schemes Management Act 8 of 2011 (STSMA), specifically, Prescribed Management Rule 23.(3),

 It would be sensible for a specialist sectional title insurance advisor to assist in preparing this document so that aligns with the risks that may need to be shown separately, for example, retaining wall structures or exclusive use area panels.

-If the replacement value is now higher, we would immediately instruct the broker/insurer to increase the sum insured accordingly, also taking the previously arranged additional sums* into account.
+If the replacement value is now higher, we would immediately instruct the broker or insurer to increase the sum insured accordingly, also taking the previously arranged additional sums* into account.

 *The additional sums are the increased values that owners have requested, or their bank bondholders have instructed.